 Jonas must have sensed my concern.
 He squeezed my shoulder, then whispered, “I won’t ever leave you behind.
 I promise.”

 We both fell silent as he quickly finished shaving my head and clipping my wings.
 He looked me over one more time.
-Satisfied that I was going to be overlooked by the sanitation officers, he escorted me back across to the miners side of the camp.
-He slowed his pace as he lead me to the resting area.
+Satisfied that I was going to be overlooked by the sanitation officers, he escorted me back across to the miner’s side of the camp.
+He slowed his pace as he led me to the resting area.
 He pushed opened the gate to a chain-length fence surrounding a field.
 Hundreds of Freaks were chained together laying on the cold ground in perfect rows.
 Jonas walked me to my assigned spot.
-He bent down and place the metal bracket around my leg and locked it into place.
+He bent down and placed the metal bracket on my leg and locked it into place.
 He stood up and looked at me.
 I nodded at him, then he quickly turned and left.

 The Corporal blew his whistle and held up a hand to signal us to stop.
 The soldier jogged up to him.
 He had a small child on a leash next to him.
 The child looked no more than 5 or 6 years old.

-“The damn Freaks rebelled and tried to escape.
+“The Freaks rebelled and tried to escape.
 Most of them were killed in the skirmish.”

 “What?
 John are you serious?
 I didn’t think the Winged-People had any rebellious nature left in them anymore.”